phanturne/metadachi/README.md

 - Generate summaries and insights from your sources
 - Create embeddings for semantic search
 - Chat with your content using AI
-- 🚧 Reference specific chunks in conversations

 ### 📓 Notebooks

-- 🚧 Create and organize sources into notebooks
+- Create and organize sources into notebooks
-- 🚧 Share notebooks with others
-- 🚧 Public and private notebook options
+- Public and private notebook options
-- 🚧 Collaborative knowledge building
+- Collaborative knowledge building

 ### 💬 Chat Interface

-- 🚧 Interactive chat with your sources
+- Interactive chat with your sources
 - 🚧 Tag and reference specific sources
 - Semantic search for relevant content